kmggh/python-simple-machine/README.md

         0x24 sza  - Skip the next two values (instruction) on zero.
         0x25 sub  - Subtract a number from the address from the accumulator.

+        0x26 ldx  - Load a number from the address to the index register.
+	0x27 stx  - Store a number from the index register to the address.
+        0x28 szx  - Skip the next two values (instruction) on index zero.
+	0x29 dcx  - Decrement the value in the index register.
+	0x40 addx - Add the number from the address + index.
+	0x41 ldax - Load the number from address + index to the accumulator.
+	0x42 stax - Store the number from the accumulator to address + index.

 Note that we represent the op codes here as hexadecimal numbers but any number form or base can be used.

 Each instruction is two bytes, i.e., two values.
 The first is the op code and the second is an address.
-Instructions like halt and sza which don't use the address so it's ignored.
+Instructions like halt and sza don't use the address so it's ignored.

 ## The implementation